Victoria Cross - Second World War, 1939-1945

 John Keefer Mahony

 John Keefer Mahony was born in New Westminster, British Columbia on 30 June 1911.
-Before the Second World War he was a Militia officer in The Westminster Regiment, and would remain with the Regiment as it was motorized and sent overseas.
+Before the Second World War he was a Militia officer in The Westminster Regiment, and would remain with the Regiment as it was mobilized overseas.

 On 24 May 1944 Major Mahony led his company across the Melfa River in Italy under heavy artillery fire.
 His task was to secure a firm bridgehead on the western side of the river, and was part of the operations by 1st Canadian Corps to break through the Adolf Hitler Line.
 Although threatened by vastly superior forces, Mahony’s company managed to hold the bridgehead for five hours under continuous fire until reinforcements arrived.
 In two German counterattacks, his men destroyed three enemy self-propelled guns and one tank – a significant feat considering they had no anti-tank guns.
 Though he suffered three wounds, throughout Mahony was a constant source of inspiration and determination as he tirelessly organized the defence, visited his men in their positions, and personally directed the fire of the light anti-tank weapons on hand.
 For his exemplary leadership and courage in this action, Major Mahony was awarded the Victoria Cross.